 The assessment will include taking reference regarding previous work conducted and the completion of a health & safety Pre-Qualification Questionnaire (PQQ).

-Upon satisfactory receipt of the questionnaire (and insurance details), Contractors will be added to the list of approved contractors.
+Upon satisfactory receipt of the questionnaire (and insurance details if applicable), Contractors will be added to the approved list.